Branching processes with pairwise interactions: Coming-down from infinity: Proof of Theorem

 \section{Coming-down from infinity: Proof of Theorem \ref{lemma9}}

-In this section, we prove Theorem \ref{lemma9} about the property of coming-down from infinity.
+In this section, we prove Theorem \ref{lemma9} which deals with the property of coming-down from infinity.
 We also show how to construct a version of the (sub)critical cooperative BPI-process coming-down from infinity, i.e., a BPI-process with an entrance law from $\{ \infty\}$.
 Our approach is based on \cite[Lemmas 6.2 and 6.3]{Cle2017}.
 Let $U = (U_{t}, t \geq 0)$ be the dual process of the (sub)critical cooperative BPI-process defined in Theorem \ref{Theo2}.

 \begin{lemma} Suppose that $\mathcal{I}_{d, \rho}^{c, b}(\theta; 1) < \infty$, for some $\theta \in (0,1)$, and that (\ref{mainE1}) is satisfied.
 For any $t >0$, $u \mapsto \mathbb{Q}_{u}(U_{t} = 1)$, for $u \in [0,1]$, is the Laplace transform of certain probability measure $\eta_{t}$ over $\mathbb{N}_{0}$.
 Moreover, $\eta_{t} \rightarrow \eta_{0} \coloneqq \delta_{\{ \infty\}}$ weakly, as $t \rightarrow 0$. \end{lemma}